Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Outline of our constructions

-Once one has cast the action into this form for all fields, including potential ghosts and other Becchi--Rouet--Stora--Tyutin (BRST) fields, it automatically implies a very strong form of CK duality: the integrand corresponding to any correlator at any loop level is CK-dual.
+Once one has cast the action into the form~\eqref{eq:YM_prepared_action_intro} for all fields, including potential ghosts and other Becchi--Rouet--Stora--Tyutin (BRST) fields, it automatically implies a very strong form of CK duality: the integrand corresponding to any correlator at any loop level is CK-dual.
+We stress already here, that the required manipulations of the action involve field redefinitions that may induce Jacobian contributions in the path integral measure which we do not include in the integrands, as we will discuss further below.

-Furthermore from any two such parent theories, we can produce an offspring or syngamy\footnote{There is a clear analogy with the meiotic reproduction of cells with diploid chromosome sets.} by combining one type of structure constants of each parent theory into a new theory.
-The most prominent offspring of two parent BRST Yang--Mills actions cast in the form~\eqref{eq:YM_prepared_action_intro} is certainly the case in which the syngamy carries both kinematic structure constants from its parents, usually known as the double copy,
+From any two such parent theories, we can produce an offspring or syngamy\footnote{There is a clear analogy with the meiotic reproduction of cells with diploid chromosome sets.} by combining one type of structure constants of each parent theory into a new theory.
+The most prominent offspring of two parent BRST Yang--Mills actions cast in the form~\eqref{eq:YM_prepared_action_intro} is certainly the case in which the syngamy carries both kinematic structure constants from its parents, usually known as the \emph{double copy},

-With some mild additional assumptions, a syngamy automatically comes with a consistent BRST operator, and in particular the theory~\eqref{eq:GR_prepared_action_intro} is indeed quantum equivalent to $\caN=0$ supergravity.
-In this form, the double copy of the BRST symmetry and other symmetries (that do not explicitly depend on the space--time coordinates) is transparent; cf.~\cref{ssec:BRST_double_copy}.
-The one caveat is that we ignore the issue of CK duality of counterterms.\footnote{To be more precise, we claim that the action~\eqref{eq:YM_prepared_action_intro} can be supplemented by a suitable choice of regularization scheme and set of counterterms to produce an S-matrix equivalent to that of Yang--Mills theory and that, for any suitable choice of regularization scheme and set of counterterms for $\caN=0$ supergravity, one can construct a corresponding set of counterterms for~\eqref{eq:GR_prepared_action_intro} such that the two theories produce equivalent S-matrices; cf.~also the more extensive discussion in \cref{ssec:field_redefinitions}.}
+With some mild additional assumptions, a syngamy automatically comes with a consistent BRST operator, and in particular the theory~\eqref{eq:GR_prepared_action_intro} is indeed quantum equivalent to Einstein gravity coupled to a massless 2-form gauge field and a dilaton\footnote{To be precise, we claim that the action~\eqref{eq:YM_prepared_action_intro} can be supplemented by a suitable choice of regularization scheme and set of counterterms to produce an S-matrix equivalent to that of Yang--Mills theory and that, for any suitable choice of regularization scheme and set of counterterms for $\caN=0$ supergravity, one can construct a corresponding set of counterterms for~\eqref{eq:GR_prepared_action_intro} such that the two theories produce equivalent S-matrices; cf.~also the more extensive discussion in \cref{ssec:field_redefinitions}.}.
+Although there is no supersymmetry involved, this theory is oxymoronically sometimes called $\caN=0$ supergravity, due to the fact that it is the common bosonic sector of the type IIA and type IIB supergravity theories in ten dimensions.

+In this form, the double copy of the BRST symmetry and other symmetries (that do not explicitly depend on the space--time coordinates) is transparent.
+In particular, the diffeomorphisms underpinning general relativity are seen to be a consequence of the gauge symmetries of the parent Yang-Mills theories, cf.~\cref{ssec:BRST_double_copy}.